What you’ll learn

 Many of your competitors will likely have their own websites in addition to selling products on online marketplaces.
 You should examine these websites paying attention to their design and user interface, the types of forms and pop-up windows used to provide information, offer discounts, request email information, the ecommerce website builder they use etc.

 If you already have a website for your brand or are planning on creating one in the future, you can consider the downsides of other sellers’ websites and improve on those things on your website.
+You should also prepare for incidents and decide which metrics to keep track of.

 Many competitor brands may have pages on various social media platforms, so you should do the same.
 This is especially important if you’re targeting a younger demographic that spends a lot of time on these platforms.
 Social media pages can be a great source of organic traffic to your Amazon listings.